by Nancy Hebb

 For years, I was employed by a “living history” farm, part of a large outdoor historical museum.
 Several days each week, I and a few trusty Border Collies would move sheep through the “village” and relate information about sheep, working dogs, wool, and agricultural life in 19th century America.
 My menagerie and I lived just a few minutes from the museum.

 My heart’s true home, however, was a “real” farm an hour away.
-The days we weren’t at the living history farm were spent there, where hundreds of sheep, dairy cows, and 500 acres of crops gave both the dogs and myself plenty of truly rewarding work, often in very “fragrant” conditions.
+The days we weren’t at the living history farm were spent there, where hundreds of sheep, dairy cows, and 500 acres of crops gave both the dogs and myself plenty of truly rewarding work in very fragrant conditions.
 Each evening, I’d put off the inevitable drive back to the city as long as possible.

 My aging pick-up truck was appropriate for hauling manure-covered farm dogs.
-An insulated cap on the back kept them warm or cool as weather demanded, and also prevented them from spreading their eau de farm to the upholstery.
+An insulated cap on the back kept them warm or cool as the weather demanded and prevented them from spreading their eau de farm to the upholstery.
 But the truck died one evening at a busy intersection about ten miles from home.

 Why would two elderly women risk their own safety to stop for a broken-down, beat-up pickup?
-The driver’s parting words remind me every day that taking a risk for someone else can pay you back: “Just do the same for someone else someday,” she requested.
+The driver’s parting words remind me every day that taking a risk for someone else can pay dividends: “Just do the same for someone else someday,” she requested.

 Available in The Best of HeroicStories, Volume 2.